 - YouTube Webinars from Agricultural Universities – Many universities post past lectures and webinars on YouTube, focusing on gardening techniques and sustainability.

-5. Start a Gardening Journal
+5. Start or Continue a Gardening Journal

 Finally, winter is the ideal time to reflect on your past gardening season and plan for the next.
 Keeping a gardening journal can help you track: